Swan Lake (1981 film): Plot

 The hero, Prince Siegfried, is out riding one day with his friends when he sees a swan with a crown on its head swimming on a lake.
 One of his friends, Adolf, tries to shoot the swan, but just before his arrow flies, Adolf is transformed into a statue.
 Siegfried's other friend Benno accuses the swan of practicing witchcraft, neither of them pondering the presence of an owl just behind them.
 Siegfried is unable to stop thinking about the swan, and decides to follow it as it swims away from its spot on the lake.
 Siegfried soon finds himself at a castle.

 Siegfried watches in surprise as the swan transforms into a beautiful woman in a royal white dress.
-He approaches her - at first, she is frightened for him and tries to get him to leave.
-But at his perseverance, she starts to tell him her story.
+He approaches her - at first, she is frightened for him and tries to get him to leave, but at his perseverance, she starts to tell him her story.
 She is Princess Odette.
-And three years prior, she was kidnapped by the evil sorcerer Rothbart (the owl) who wanted her hand in marriage.
+Three years prior, she was kidnapped by the evil sorcerer Rothbart (the owl) who wanted her hand in marriage.
 Rothbart cursed her to be a swan by day so that no one will fall in love with her, as the only way Rothbart's power can be defeated is when a man loves her with all his heart and soul.
 Siegfried explains that he already felt something for her the moment he saw her eyes, and asks her to go to his birthday ball the next night, where he will choose her as his bride.

 Although at first she refuses, Siegfried is intent and will not take no for an answer, convinces her and when she returns to her room, she daydreams of him.
 The entire story is being seen through the eyes of Hans and Margarita, two squirrels who are watching them.

-Enter Rothbart.
-His daughter Odille tells him about Siegfried, and Rothbart goes to Odette to tell her to forget about the prince and consider marrying him.
+Rothbart's daughter Odille tells him about Siegfried, and Rothbart goes to Odette to tell her to forget about the prince and consider marrying him.
 She rejects, revealing she has been in love with Siegfried for the past three years.

-Rothbart is not going to let Odette go to the ball.
-So he bars the door and lifts the drawbridge.
-He and his daughter, Odille, then plot to get Odette to forget Siegfried by getting him to fall in love with someone else—Odille, disguised as Odette.
+Rothbart is not going to let Odette go to the ball, so he bars the door and lifts the drawbridge.
+He and his daughter, Odille, then plot to get Odette to forget Siegfried by getting him to fall in love with someone else - Odille, disguised as Odette.